 In this blog post, we’ll go over how installing urinal flush control systems would not only reduce your water wastage, but also enhance hygiene, lower costs, and lower your carbon footprint.

 Urinal Flush Control systems, also known as Urinal Water Savers or Flush Controllers, are innovative solutions designed to regulate the water flow between the incoming supply and the urinal/trough.
 These systems work in different ways depending on the manufacturer and operating method.
-At Envirotec, ours work through the use of motion detection during ‘active’ and ‘idle’ periods – your urinals will only be flushed when necessary.
-This means you’re not wasting any unnecessary water, saving you significantly on water bills.

 Why is urinal flush control important?